-The Krembil Research Institute is pleased to welcome Dr. Brian Ballios as its newest Clinician Scientist at the Donald K. Johnson Eye Institute.
+The Krembil Research Institute is pleased to welcome Dr. Brian Ballios as its newest Scientist at the Donald K. Johnson Eye Institute.

 Dr. Ballios’ research is focused on developing stem cell therapies for inherited and acquired retinal diseases, such as age-related macular degeneration and retinitis pigmentosa.
 These diseases result in progressive vision loss for which existing treatments can only slow progression.